Search for fish species near you

 Outside the U.S.

-Today, 86 percent of seafood consumed in the United States is imported, and about half of this is wild-caught.
+Today, up to 90 percent of seafood consumed in the United States is imported, and about half of this is wild-caught.
+A significant portion of this imported seafood is caught by American fishermen, exported overseas for processing, and then reimported to the United States.
 Because of our interests both as a seafood-consuming nation and a fishing nation, it is critical that NOAA take an active role in shaping the conservation and management of international fisheries.
 For U.S. consumers of imported seafood, our goal is to make sure that seafood is safe, and that it comes from legal and sustainable fisheries.

 The United States mainly imports seafood from China, Thailand, Canada, Indonesia, Vietnam, and Ecuador.
 Our top imports (by volume) include shrimp, freshwater fish, tuna, salmon, groundfish, crab, and squid.
 Check out U.S. foreign trade statistics.
 Trade tracking programs monitor the international trade of some species such as bluefin tuna, swordfish, bigeye tuna, and Chilean sea bass by requiring that imports include documentation of details on catch—such as what gear was used, and when and where the fish was caught.